 Wicklow mountains

-Wicklow mountains national park is near the Glendalough and it’s part of Wicklow county.
+Wicklow Mountains National Park is near the Glendalough and it’s part of Wicklow County.
 These are perfect for mountain elopement in Ireland.
-Although the Wicklow mountains are not as high as some other mountains of the world (the highest peak is just 925 meters high), they still have the mountain vibe.
+Although the Wicklow Mountains are not as high as some other mountains of the world (the highest peak is just 925 meters high), they still have the mountain vibe.
 Mountain elopements are very popular and once you see the photos of such elopements, you’ll immediately know why is that so.

 Killarney national park

 Welcome to the first national park in Ireland.
 Killarney is located in the southwest of Ireland and it’s one of the most picturesque cities in Ireland.
-Killarney national park, on the other hand, is full of lakes, mountain peaks, and rivers.
+Killarney National Park, on the other hand, is full of lakes, mountain peaks, and rivers.
 A large part of the park is covered with forest which is considered to be one of the largest forest coverings in Ireland.
-Killarney national park is a very popular Ireland elopement venue and it’s famous for its beautiful scenery.
+Killarney National Park is a very popular Ireland elopement venue and it’s famous for its beautiful scenery.

 Ireland is full of small bays and sandy beaches.
 Dog’s Bay is located in Western Ireland, in the region of Connemara, which we already mentioned in this article.
 It’s a beautiful bay that is perfect for beach elopement in Ireland.
 It’s easily accessible and it’s located in one of the most beautiful parts of Ireland.
-It’s possible to swim at Dog’s bay during the warm days since the bay is sheltered from the strong Atlantic currents.
-Although there are many more similar beaches in Ireland, Dog’s bay is special because it’s the blend of 2 beaches that are turned toward the opposite sides.
+It’s possible to swim at Dog’s Bay during the warm days since the bay is sheltered from the strong Atlantic currents.
+Although there are many more similar beaches in Ireland, Dog’s Bay is special because it’s the blend of 2 beaches that are turned toward opposite sides.

 Hiring a wedding planner for your elopement in Ireland

-Since we are wedding and elopement photographers, we occasionally colaborate with wedding planners.
-Wedding planners are crucial when it comes to planning and organizing a larger weddings.
+Since we are wedding and elopement photographers, we occasionally collaborate with wedding planners.
+Wedding planners are crucial when it comes to planning and organizing a larger wedding.
 It’s a person who helps newlyweds in every phase of their wedding – finding the best venue, contacting and hiring all the vendors, etc. We always suggest that you hire a wedding planner if you are going to organize a wedding in a foreign country.
-It will cost you some money, but it will save you lot of time and stress.
+It will cost you some money, but it will save you a lot of time and stress.

 Explore more ideas for your elopement in Ireland